Blog & Project Spotlights

 | Resonant Energy, LLC Partner: Providers' Council |

-| Resonant Energy, LLC Partner: New Ecology, Massachusetts Housing Investment Corporation, Mayor's Office of Housing |
+| Resonant Energy, LLC Partners: New Ecology, Massachusetts Housing Investment Corporation, City of Boston Mayor's Office of Housing |

 | Rural Development, Inc. | Implement the Rural Homes Pilot Program, where properties are rehabilitated for heath and energy efficiency and sold to low-income, first-time first-generation homebuyers of color. | Implementation: $150,000 |